SHUBHAM-2501/GPT-Flix/README.md

-# Netflix-Gpt
+# Gpt-Flix

-Netflix-Gpt is a web application that leverages GPT-3 to provide movie and TV show recommendations based on user input.
+Gpt-Flix is a web application that leverages GPT-3 to provide movie and TV show recommendations based on user input.
 This project aims to enhance the user experience by offering personalized suggestions.

 ## Features